1. Load method file

 Click "Background" to start the background / reference measurement

-- When the "Save as" dialog appears, navigate to the appropriate file location and then enter the background file name.
+• When the "Save as" dialog appears, navigate to the appropriate file location and then enter the unique background file name.

-- If you see a circular speckle pattern in the background image, the integration time is too long.
-You should repeat the calibration and lower the integration time slider.
+• ⚠ïļ If you see a circular speckle pattern in the background image, the integration time is too long.
+You need to lower the integration time slider - you must go back to Step 6 and recalibrate.

 8. Visible sample image